PREVIOUS RESEARCH PROJECTS

 HST imaging we can construct a detailed model of the mass distribution

-within the cluster and hence use this to
+within the cluster and hence use this to predict the redshifts of large samples of

 background field galaxies.
 The method is purely geometrical and only